muftring/iu-netsci/topics/centralities.md

 If you assume certain types of these dynamics, you can define certain measure of importance for nodes and links.
 And then you can identify important parts of the network.

+## Some Key Centralities

+### Degree
+- "spreading"
+- Some process that affects the neighbors.
+- In parallel (simultaneous, instant to all).

+### Eigenvector
+- based on the same idea as degree: "spreading"
+- but it considers more steps
+- a node connected to (perhaps multiple) hubs
+- something passed from a node to its neighbors (which are hubs), can then quickly reach even more nodes (in additional steps)
+- importance is the sum of neighbors importance

+Getting the eigenvector component for each node associated with the leading eigenvalue of the adjacency matrix.

+**Problems**
+1. it does not work well in directed graph
+2. in a large graph with degree distribution is Power Law, or heavy tail, only a few nodes get non-zero Eigenvector Centrality and the rest have value almost zero
+    - for a hub connected to other hubs, the Eigenvector Centrality will become so large it belittles every other node
+    - all other values will be to small to be valuable

+Eigenvector centrality may just identify the biggest hubs and nothing much more.

+**Strengths**
+- small graphs
+- undirected graphs

+### Katz
+*Solved the main problem of Eigenvector Centrality* by having a pre-term, $\alpha$ and $\beta$.
+Each node is given a pre-term $\beta$ in each iteration .. and the result is everyone will have non-zero value for the centrality. $\alpha$ can adjust the balance between how large the $\beta$ term will be vs. the Eigenvector centrality term.

+Typically set $\beta$ = 1 because the absolute size does not matter, but rather the balance between $\alpha$ and $\beta$ matters.

 -----